FBI officers standing at a crime scene, illustrating the FBI fitness test guide

 How to Build Endurance for the 1.5-Mile Run

-After focusing on explosive power, the 1.5-mile run requires a shift to building steady endurance.
-A highly effective strategy is to break the run into manageable chunks using run/walk intervals.
-This approach builds your body's ability to use oxygen efficiently over time.
+After focusing on explosive power, the 1.5-mile run, the final event of the FBI fitness test, calls for a shift toward steady cardiovascular endurance.
+A highly effective strategy for beginners is to break the distance into manageable chunks using run/walk intervals.
+This approach progressively trains your body to use oxygen more efficiently, building the aerobic base the run demands.

 Instead of forcing a continuous 15-minute run, start by alternating.
 For example, run at a comfortable pace for three minutes, then walk briskly for two minutes to recover.
 Repeating this cycle builds your cardiovascular base safely and allows you to cover more distance than you might have thought possible, conditioning your heart and lungs without overwhelming strain.